leiha-old/mql-framework/README.md

 This framework help you to build your own Indicator with MQL 5 or 4 (MetaQuotes Query Language)

-NB : It's the second iteration but it's an active project so if you find a bug or you want a new feature make an issue ;)
+NB : if you find a bug or you want a new feature make an issue ;)

 Example of custom indicator :